 This tide gate operation timetable has been developed using the Bundaberg (Burnett Heads) Tide Table Copyright of the Bureau of Meteorology.
 The full tide chart, and relevant disclaimers, can be viewed here.

-Please contact Council's Natural Resource Management team on 1300 883 699 if further information is required.
+Please contact Council’s Natural Resource Management Section on 1300 883 699 if further information is required.